Written by Guitar Chalk Editorial

 Sitka Spruce, which is often used for the tops of guitars, produces tight highs with a heavier bottom and plenty of emphasis on the lower-voiced chords.

 Pricing is the main attraction, though Yamaha makes it a decent investment with a solid Spruce top, a maple fretboard and aesthetics that don't look like a beginner acoustic guitar.

 While it doesn't have any solid wood, the LXK2 Little Martin is a remarkably well-built acoustic with Spruce bracing and Martin's patented neck mortise.
-The purchase price includes a padded gig bag, adding to an already ideal configuration for beginners and travelling guitarists.
-The real advantage of a guitar like this is functionality, so buying in the proper context (travel, small hands, children, etc.) provides a lot of value behind a prestigious brand name.
+The purchase price includes a padded gig bag, adding to an already ideal configuration for players with smaller hands, beginners, and travelling guitarists.

 Martin finds a way to provide a highly functional guitar that sounds really good, despite using a lot of laminate in the process.
 We'd like to see a different top material but, if you're looking for a good travel guitar or a first acoustic for a child, this is a great option given the proper context.